 In support of anti-racism at the University of Toronto and in the larger Toronto community, the University of Toronto Music Library is committed to expanding its collection of literature and music by BIPOC musicians and scholars, and making its existing collections of BIPOC materials more visible to its patrons.

-This research guide is still under construction and a significant amount of new content will be added in the coming weeks.
-We are always looking to expand the guide and make it more inclusive.
+This guide is a living document that we continually update and expand.
 If you would like to offer suggestions of more items or resources, please contact Tim Neufeldt at firstname.lastname@example.org.
 If you know of a resource that the music library does not own, you can also suggest a purchase.

 We hope that this research guide furthers education and research in Indigenous musical traditions and contributes to increasing Indigenous presence in academic music studies.